timabell/0x5.uk/_posts/2025-01-14-don't-use-azure-cosmosdb.md

 Can you tell I'll never be a Microsoft MVP, aside from my love of linux and the GPL.

----
+## Local dev pain

-For local development and tests:

-- There's the CosmosDb emulator (available in docker, yay!) which has in my experience proved to be disappointingly slow and prone to just giving up and 429'ing everything or just failing to respond, even on a super powerful machine. <https://learn.microsoft.com/en-us/azure/cosmos-db/how-to-develop-emulator>
+For local development and tests there's the CosmosDb emulator (available in docker, yay!) which has in my experience proved to be disappointingly slow and prone to just giving up and 429'ing everything or just failing to respond, even on a super powerful machine. <https://learn.microsoft.com/en-us/azure/cosmos-db/how-to-develop-emulator>

+It also has a built in expiry, which is a pain in the backside because docker is designed to cache `:latest` instead of constantly pulling from the registry. <https://github.com/Azure/azure-cosmos-db-emulator-docker/issues/60>

+### Mock it out

-- I've been working on an in-memory test fake for CosmosDb which you can find here, which might ease the pain (or might make it worse, good luck and let me know in the github issues!) <https://www.nuget.org/packages/FakeCosmosDb>
+I've been working on an in-memory test fake for CosmosDb which you can find here, which might ease the pain (or might make it worse, good luck and let me know in the github issues!) <https://www.nuget.org/packages/FakeCosmosDb>